University Professor Emeritus

-Peter Cooke is an internationally recognized performing arts educationalist, administrator, researcher and practitioner.
+Peter Cooke, AM PhD, is an internationally recognized performing arts educationalist, administrator, researcher and practitioner.
 Born in Brisbane, Australia and educated in Kuala Lumpur, Canberra, Southport and Sydney, Peter was the first graduate of the Theatre Design Course at Australia’s premiere theater school, the National Institute of Dramatic Art [NIDA] in Sydney, Australia.
 He earned his PhD at the University of New South Wales in Sydney, Australia.

 In 1990 Peter was awarded a Churchill Fellowship to audit theatre training pedagogy and practice in several leading drama schools across Europe and the USA.
 In 1996-97 he spent an academic year at the Yale School of Drama as a Special Research Fellow, auditing the Directing, Producing, Design and Playwriting Courses.
 He subsequently published a book about his time spent with Yale’s legendary design teacher, Professor Ming Cho Lee – ‘Yale School of Drama – Theatre Design Training’, Nairnpress 1999.